 Jared Ciner is SPIRIT Club’s Founder and Director.
 He holds a bachelor’s degree in psychology from the University of Maryland, is a National Academy of Sports Medicine (NASM) certified fitness trainer, and is certified by the Maryland Department of Health’s Developmental Disabilities Administration (DDA) to work with people of all abilities.

-Jared lives in Silver Spring, Maryland, with his wife and three children.
+Jared lives in Highland, Maryland, with his wife and three children.

 Sharon Freiman | Disabilities Advocate, Retired Attorney